rchapman2022/HuPat-BIOI48790/README.md

 </p>

 ### Data Dictionary
-The Data dictionary for HuPat can be found here.
+The Data dictionary for HuPat can be found in the [DDL text document](https://github.com/rchapman2022/HuPat-BIOI48790/blob/main/Documentation/HuPatDDL.txt)

 ## Changelog